If

 When we were children, didnt we enjoy getting presents at birthdays

 and Christmas?
 Were we as excited about giving?
-Or did our parents have to teach us
+Didnt our parents have to

-that?
-Many of us didnt fully learn that it was "more blessed to give than to
+teach us that?
+Many of us didnt fully learn that it was "more blessed to give

 Neither of the two commandments Jesus called the most important talks